Play it again: Everything we know about PS5 and Xbox Series X backward compatibility

 Save transfers

-This should be incredibly straightforward because Microsoft's Smart Delivery system will let you transfer save files from any Xbox Series X compatible game.
+This is incredibly straightforward because Microsoft's Smart Delivery system lets you transfer save files from any Xbox Series X compatible game.

 "As was the case with our current backwards compatible titles, you won't have to worry about losing any progress either." the company said in a June 15 blog post.
 "Thanks to our commitment to compatibility across generations, you can be assured that when you purchase a game on Xbox One today, your game library, progression and entire gaming legacy moves forward with you if you jump into the next generation with Xbox Series X."

 If you've still got saves for 360 games you want to access, you can transfer to Xbox Series X by uploading it to the cloud.
-It doesn't seem like you'll be able to transfer saves from original Xbox games to the Series X, so you'll have to start that Knights of the Old Republic playthrough from scratch.
+You can't use this method to transfer saves from original Xbox games to the Series X, so you'll have to start that Star Wars: Knights of the Old Republic playthrough from scratch.

 The 31 best games on Xbox OneSee all photos